Automattic/vip-cli/README.md

 VIP-CLI is a tool for interacting with and managing your VIP applications.

-## Analytics

-By default, we record information about the usage of this tool using an in-house analytics sytem.
-If you would prefer to opt-out of this data collection, you can do so via the `DO_NOT_TRACK` environment variable.
-You may either export it in your shell configuration or specify it on the command line (e.g. `DO_NOT_TRACK=1 vip app list`).

 ## Further documentation

 - [SETUP.md](https://github.com/Automattic/vip-service-boilerplate/blob/trunk/docs/SETUP.md) for installation and setup instructions, basic usage and environmental variables.